 Management believes that the County conformed to all significant statutory and administrative code constraints on its financial administration during the fiscal year.
-A negative balance of (\$99,758) appears on the General Fund under the area of "intergovernmental" and a negative balance of (\$360,907) appears on the Truckee River Flood Management Infrastructure Fund and a negative balance of (\$605,343) in the Capital Facilities Tax Fund both under the Schedule of Revenues, Expenditures and Changes in Fund Balance-Budget and Actual under the Public Safety Expenditures.
-The negative amounts reported above are allowed under NRS 354.626 section 2 (k) - "The receipt by a local government of increased revenue that: (1) was not anticipated in the preparation of the final budget of the local government; and (2) is required by statute to be remitted to another governmental entity."
-A negative variance of (\$133,929) appears in the Debt Service fund and a negative variance of (\$413,541) appears in the Special Assessment Debt Service Fund.
-These two negative amounts reported are allowed under the above listed NRS and NRS

-354.626 section 1 "No governing body or member...in excess of the amounts appropriated for the function, other than bond repayments, medium-term obligation repayments and any other long-term contract expressly authorized by law."
+A negative balance of (\$294,193) appears on the General Fund under the Schedule of Revenues, Expenditures and Changes in Fund Balance-Budget and Actual under the Judicial Expenditures and is allowed under NRS 354.626 section 2 (e) as the County had no operational control for cases that are "conflicted out" and for payments for "Court Appointed Attorneys".
+A negative balance of (\$823,206) appears on the General Fund under the Schedule of Revenues, Expenditures and Changes in Fund Balance-Budget and Actual under the General Government Expenditures and is allowed under NRS 354.626 section J as the County had no operational control for long term obligation under a lease or contract due to the implementation of GASB 87 and 96.
+A negative balance of (\$836,094) appears on the Truckee River Flood Management Infrastructure Fund under the Judicial Expenditures and this negative amount reported above is allowed under NRS 354.626 section 2 (k) - "The receipt by a local government of increased revenue that: (1) was not anticipated in the preparation of the final budget of the local government; and (2) is required by statute to be remitted to another governmental entity."
+A negative variance of (\$184,165) appears in the Debt Service fund and a negative variance of (\$117,574) appears in the Special Assessment Debt Service Fund.
+These two negative amounts reported are allowed under the above listed NRS and NRS 354.626 section 1 "No governing body or member...in excess of the amounts appropriated for the function, other than bond repayments, medium-term obligation repayments and any other long-term contract expressly authorized by law."